sbn-psi/archive-loader/README.md

 ### services.env
 - HARVEST: The URL for your deployment of the [PDS Harvest Server](https://github.com/sbn-psi/harvest-server)
-- SOLR: The URL for your deployment of the [PDS Registry (Solr) Build 9b or higher](https://pds-engineering.jpl.nasa.gov/content/pds4-software)
+- SOLR: The URL for your deployment of the [PDS Registry (Solr) Build 9b](https://pds-engineering.jpl.nasa.gov/content/pds4-software)
 - SOLR_USER: The user, if any, for your running solr instance
 - SOLR_PASS: The password, if any, for your running solr instance
 - AUTH_SECRET: A randomized string for encrypting cookies